AnyLog-co/documentation/examples/Secure Network.md

 ## Deploying a 3rd party overlay network

 The overlay network allows for:
-a) Authorize the nodes allowed to participate in the network.
+a) Authorize the nodes participating in the overlay network.
-b) Identify the members of the network by unique IP and Port.
+b) Identify the members of the network by a unique IP and Port.
 c) Resolve network routing issues.
 d) Encrypted messaging between the member nodes.